wcout/fltk-gif-animation/README.md

 The files there can be copied directly into the FLTK source tree to replace the current GIF code.

-`Fl_GIF_Image.cxx` is basically the original FLTK widget with some minor neccessary changes (e.g. default constructor).
+`Fl_GIF_Image.cxx` is basically the original FLTK widget with some minor necessary changes (e.g. default constructor).

 `Fl_Anim_GIF_Image.H`, `Fl_Anim_GIF_Image.cxx` is the implementation of the animated GIF